webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 ## <a id="a-normalized-attributes"></a>Using normalized values to save space

 We're using 32bit floating point values for colors.
 Each `perVertexColor` has 3 values for a total of 12 bytes per color per vertex.
 Each `color` has 4 values for a total of 16 bytes per color per instance.

-We could optimize that by using 8bit values and telling WebGPU they should be normalized from 0 ↔ 255 to 0.0 ↔ 1.0
+We could optimize that by using 8bit values and telling WebGPU they should be normalized from 0 ↔ 255 to 0.0 ↔ 1.0.

 Looking at the list of valid attribute formats there is no 3 value 8bit format but there is `'unorm8x4'` so let's use that.

-First let's change the code that generates the vertices to store colors as 8bit values that will be normalized
+First let's change the code that generates the vertices to store colors as 8bit values that will be normalized:

 ```js
 function createCircleVertices({